Renal handling of sodium and water

 Pulmonary and systemic edema

-Specific drugs comprising the five class of diuretics are listed in the following table.
-See www.rxlist.com for more details on individual diuretics.
+Specific drugs comprising the five classes of diuretics are listed in the following table.
+Carbonic acid inhibitors are not included.

 |K+-sparing||amiloride||distal tubule Na+-channel inhibitor|